seadowg/inline_edit/README.md

     name : The name of the value being edited.
 Used for the inital states 'Add <name>' link. max  : This sets the maximum character length of your editable value.
-Set it to 0 to make it unlimited.
+Set it to 0 to make it unlimited. init : Don't want the 'Add <name>' cause you have your own default value?
+Set it here.
+If you do want the link - just pass in null.

 #### Sweet!
 It looks like crap though...